1. To create a generation of leaders who know how to work across political divides from a young age.

 Graduated with a double-major in Psychology and English Language and Literature from the University of Haifa.
 Currently a student of a Master's degree in English language and literature.
 Experience in the field of education, since she's been working at an English centre for two years now as well as volunteered at a centre for kids that come from difficult backgrounds.

-Currently a student at Tel Aviv University for Executive MA in Educational management and leadership, hoping to bring dialogue and Participatory leadership into the educational systems.
-Aya is also an active board member of Amutat Midburn and a volunteer in it's production team every year since 2015.
+Currently, a Ph.D. student at Haifa University, hoping to bring dialogue and Participatory leadership into the educational systems.
+Aya was a board member of Amutat Midburn and a volunteer in its production team every year since 2015.

 Sophie grew up in Alabama, and in August 2018 started pursuing her B.Sc in Biological engineering and Computer Science.
 At the end of 2019 Sophie became the MEET student coordinator at MISTI

 Graduated MEET in 2017 and has been involved with MEET ever since.
 Loai works as a website developer in his free time, and loves drinking coffee, producing music, and working on impactful projects.